vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/helmfile-what-is.md

 tags: ["kubernetes", "containers", "helm", "helmfile"]
 ---

-## What is Helmfile ?

-[Helmfile](https://github.com/roboll/helmfile) adds additional functionality to [Helm](https://helm.sh) by wrapping it in a declarative spec that allows you to compose several charts together to create a comprehensive deployment artifact for anything from a single application to you entire infrastructure stack.
+[Helmfile](https://github.com/roboll/helmfile) adds additional functionality to [Helm](https://helm.sh) by wrapping it in a declarative spec that allows you to compose several charts together to create a comprehensive deployment artifact for anything from a single application to your entire infrastructure stack.

-_Note: If you're not familiar with Helm, start with our [Getting Started with Helm](./gs-with-helm) guide._
+_Note: If you're not familiar with Helm, start with our [Getting Started with Helm](helm-what-is) guide._

 In addition to the Templating and Packaging Helm gives you for your Kubernetes manifests, Helmfile provides a way to apply GitOps style CI/CD methodologies over your Helm charts by: